Poyuli/sentiment.analysis/README.md

             0.8863 (tf-idf, bigram/unigram, dim=500, sublinear_tf=on, scaling=signed)
             0.8618 (tf-idf, bigram/unigram, dim=100, sublinear_tf=on, scaling=unsigned)

-# avg(word2vec) does not make sense as it also ignores the order of words
+avg(word2vec) does not make sense as it also ignores the order of words.

-# PCA reduces the dimension based on covariance matrix, which is expensive computationally
+PCA reduces the dimension based on covariance matrix, which is expensive computationally.
-# LDA is also computationaly expensive when both num_feature and num_sample are large
+LDA is also computationaly expensive when both num_feature and num_sample are large.
-# Truncated SVD reduces the dimension directly based on the data
+Truncated SVD reduces the dimension directly based on the data.

-# Therefore we choose truncated SVD for dimension reductioin
+Therefore we choose truncated SVD for dimension reduction.

-Summary: Linear SVM with tf-idf and bigram/unigram vectorizing yields the best result with 89.22% accuracy Future work: Use doc2vec to learn sentence vectors instead of averaging word2vec vectors
+# Summary: Linear SVM with tf-idf and bigram/unigram vectorizing yields the best result with 89.22% accuracy
+# Future work: Use doc2vec to learn sentence vectors instead of averaging word2vec vectors